InterzoneProductions/Lua-Style-Guide/docs/index.md

 end
 ```

 * Avoid putting curly braces for tables on their own line.
-Doing so harms readability, since it forces the reader to move to another line in an awkward spot in the statement.
+Doing so harms readability since it forces the reader to move to another line in an awkward spot in the statement.

 <span style="color:green">**Good**:</span>
 ```lua